Harmelodic/harmelodic.github.io/docs/advice-and-research/good-services-and-software.md

 | [Mailspring](https://www.getmailspring.com)                                              | Email client.                                                                     | Not non-profit owned - Owned by Foundry 376.                                                                                                            |
 | [GnuCash](https://www.gnucash.org)                                                       | Accounting software.                                                              | Not so modern / friendly UI.                                                                                                                            |
 | [Bitwarden](https://bitwarden.com)                                                       | Password Manager                                                                  | Not non-profit owned - Owned by Bitwarden Inc.                                                                                                          |

+TODO: Make this table contain more info on how it fulfils being "good"

 ## Engineering good stuff